kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-16-applying-machine-learning-to-security-problems.md

 While there are many tools to experiment with different algorithms and their parameters, there are few tools to help one develop clean, comprehensive datasets.
-Often times this means asking practitioners with deep domain expertise to help label existing data elements.
-Licensed clean, structured data be hard to come by in the security context, and may go stale very quickly.
+Often times this means asking practitioners with deep domain expertise to help label existing datasets.
+Structured data and ground truth be hard to come by in the security context, and may go stale very quickly.

 On top of that, bias in training data can hamper the effectiveness of a model to discern between output classes.
 In the security context, data bias can be interpreted in two ways.

 First, attack methodologies are becoming more dynamic than ever before.
-If a predictive model is trained on known patterns and vulnerabilities, it may not necessarily detect an unprecedented attack that does not conform to to those 1trends.
-If a predictive model is trained on known patterns and vulnerabilities (i.e. using features from malware that is file-system resident), it may not necessarily detect an unprecedented attack that does not conform to those trends (i.e. misses features from malware that is only memory resident).
+If a predictive model is trained on known patterns and vulnerabilities (e.g. using features from malware that is file-system resident), it may not necessarily detect an unprecedented attack that does not conform to those trends (e.g. misses features from malware that is only memory resident).

-Bias can sneak up on the security data scientist as well.
-One may think he can use the Alexa listings to, say, obtain a list of benign domains, but that assumption may turn out to be a bad idea since there is no guarantee that those sites are clean.
-Getting good ground truth in security is hard.

 Second, data bias also comes in the form of *class representation*[^1].
 To understand class representation bias, one can look to a core foundation of statistics: Bayes